Simple and explicit bounds for multi-server queues with $1/(1-\rho)$ scaling: Introduction.

 \subsubsection{Summary of state-of-the-art.}

-In summary, the quest for a multi-server analogue of Kingman's bound remains an open problem despite over 50 years of research.
-This includes not just whether the exact bound (\ref{king12}) holds, but whether any bound scaling gracefully and universally as $\frac{1}{1-\rho}$, i.e. any bound representable as a simple function of a few normalized moments times $\frac{1}{1-\rho}$, holds.
-Over the years, Daley has several times lamented on this state of affairs, and we refer the reader to \cite{Daley.77,Daley.84,Daley.97,Allen.14} for some directly related discussion, in which Daley conjectures that such a bound should indeed be possible (and even that (\ref{king12}) should hold).
+In summary, the question of whether a multi-server analogue of Kingman's bound exists remains an open problem despite over 50 years of research.
+This includes not just whether the exact bound (\ref{king12}) holds, but whether any bound representable as a simple function of a few normalized moments (of $A$ and $S$) multiplied by $\frac{1}{1-\rho}$ holds.
+Over the years, Daley has several times lamented on this state of affairs, and we refer the reader to \citet{Daley.77,Daley.84,Daley.97,Allen.14} for some directly related discussion.
+There Daley conjectures that such a bound should indeed be possible (and even that (\ref{king12}) should hold).
 However, in spite of Daley's optimism, other works bring this into question.
-For example, the results of \cite{Gupta10} prove that two queues whose inter-arrival and service times have the same first two moments can still have very different mean waiting times.
-Similarly, the known results for queues in the Halfin-Whitt regime (e.g. \cite{AR16,GM08,DDG14}) suggest that, in contrast to the classical heavy-traffic setting in which only one simple limiting behavior is possible (as dictated by (\ref{king1weakmulti})), under the Halfin-Whitt scaling the limiting behavior of the steady-state waiting time may depend in a very complex way on the underlying service distribution.
-In light of such results, the existence of a simple bound, which scales universally as $\frac{1}{1-\rho}$ across different notions of heavy-traffic and depends only on a few normalized moments, is entirely unclear.
+For example, the results of \citet{Gupta10} prove that two queues whose inter-arrival and service times have the same first two moments can still have very different mean waiting times.
+Similarly, the known results for queues in the Halfin-Whitt regime (e.g. \citet{AR16,GM08,DDG14}) suggest that simple bounds may not hold in that regime.
+Indeed, those works show that the limiting behavior of the steady-state waiting time may depend in a very complex way on the underlying service distribution.
+That stands in contrast to the classical heavy-traffic setting in which only one simple limiting behavior is possible (as dictated by (\ref{king1weakmulti})).
+Moreover, when service times only have few finite moments, deriving uniform tail bounds is very subtle even in the single-server setting (\citet{Olvera.11,Olvera.11b}).
+In light of such results, it is unclear whether a simple bound which scales as $\frac{1}{1-\rho}$ across different notions of heavy-traffic and depends only on a few normalized moments even exists.